The Midnight Maiden Ch. 05byLordBrionGrenwall©

 "Well I guessed at your intentions but as to what kind of man you are I said that Astinos and I were still working on that!"
 He laughed loudly and dodged a bit of bread that had been aimed at his head, the sudden movement making him slightly dizzy.

-"My Father, the jester!" said Lord Brion laughing heartily.
+"Behold my Father the jester!"
+Lord Brion replied laughing heartily.
 When he had calmed he spoke again.
 "So what do you think of her Father, you saw and heard her last night."

 "I think I can do that" said Brion grinning.
 "I learned last night that she is a mage Father and a powerful one by my estimation."